YELLOW SPRINGS COMMUNITY FOUNDATION

 The Miller Fellowship Program is a program of the Yellow Springs Community Foundation, funded by the Nolan J. and Richard D. Miller Endowment Fund.
 Nolan Miller (d.
 2006) was Associate Editor of The Antioch Review, a noted writing teacher and a beloved Antioch College professor.
 His brother, Richard (d.
 2009), was a highly regarded artist working in many different media.
 The purpose of this fund is to support fellowships for Antioch College students who engage in service for the benefit of the Yellow Springs community.
 While a measure of priority will be given to serving the needs of the elderly in Yellow Springs, other public service institutions will be supported as well, in keeping with the basic premise of the endowment that it is meant to foster mutual respect between Antioch College and the whole of the Yellow Springs community.

 The Yellow Springs Community Foundation will be accepting proposals from Yellow Springs non-profits that wish to place Miller Fellows in their organization.
-In accordance with the new Antioch College curriculum, for the 2011-2012 academic year, Miller Fellows will be available for 10 hours per week during the fall and winter quarters, and 40 hours per week during the spring quarter.
+In accordance with the Antioch College curriculum for the 2014-2015 academic year, Miller Fellows will be available part-time for up to 10 hours per week during the three study quarters, and a minimum of 30 hours up to 40 hours per week during the work quarter.
+Miller Fellowships are for first year students.
+First year students will work part-time in fall and winter, full-time co-op in spring, and part-time again in summer.

 The Foundation will pay, through grants to the successful non-profits, the direct labor costs of the fellowships.
+The hourly rate for Miller Fellows is $10/hour.
 Overhead costs will be the responsibility of the non-profit organization.
-The Foundation anticipates funding approximately 10 fellowships during the 2011-2012 academic year.

 - Proposed tasks or duties to be undertaken by the fellows